OpenAppsLabs/OpenAppsLabs/README.md

-# Hi there 👋 I’m Rajat
+# Hi there 👋 I’m rajat

 ## 🚀 About Me
 I’m learning Android development and exploring AI — just for fun and growth.
 I build open-source Android apps, aiming for clean, maintainable code and continuous learning.